-POSSIBLE EXPOSURE TO BLOOD BORNE PATHOGENS RELEASE OF RESPONSIBILITY

-I, am aware that Aiken Technical College requires participation in patient treatment and clinical procedures during the course of nursing classes.
-I am also aware that as a result of fectious diseases and am participating in the clinical work been involved in an incident that my have resulted in the policy of Aiken Technical College to release me seek medical evaluation of risk status and further transfer risk status and further treatment.
-By my signature reptor,, that on this date I have in my being exposed to infectious disease.
-I understand that it is e from clinical practicum in order that I have the opportunity to eatment.
-It is my decision to refuse to seek medical evaluation are below, I release Aiken Technical College, any of its rom any liability for injury, illness or infection that may be documentation of the exposure incident, regardless clinical agency policies with regards to reporting and of my decision to seek medical attention.
-I understand that I aming from my decision not to seek medical evaluation at this time, et to change my mind and seek care in the future.
-Student's Signature Date Clinical Instructor/Preceptor Date File: Student permanent file
+POSSIBLE EXPOSURE TO BLOOD BORNE PATHOGENS RELEASE OF RESPONSIBILITY am aware that Aiken Technical College requires participation patient treatment and clinical procedures during the course of nursing classes.
+I am also aware that as a result of y voluntary participation, I may be exposed to infectious diseases and am participating in the clinical work pluntarily. the policy of Aiken Technical College to release me fro my decision to seek medical attention.
+I understand that I am from my decision not to seek medical evaluation at this time, Student's Signature Date Clinical Instructor/Preceptor Date File: Student permanent file